NOTICE: Licensing APPLICATION PERIOD EXPIRED JUNE 1, 2020

 Hemp Planting Report due dates:

-- Outdoor crops - within 4 weeks of seeding or planting, but no later than July 15.
+- Outdoor crops - within 4 weeks after seeding or planting, but no later than July 15.

-- Greenhouse and Indoor crops - within 4 weeks of seeding, planting, propagation, or receipt of live plants.
+- Greenhouse and Indoor crops - within 4 weeks after seeding, planting, propagation, or receipt of live plants.

 Greenhouse and Indoor Grow Submission Requirements: